 Involuntary Leave: NYU may place a student on an involuntary leave of absence from that student’s academic program when that student: (1) poses a direct threat to health and safety of self or others; and (2) is not able or not willing to take a voluntary leave of absence.
 This policy may not be used in lieu of disciplinary actions to address any violations of University rules, regulations, policies, or practices.
 A student who is placed on an involuntary leave while on academic and/or disciplinary status will return to that same status.

-Returning from a Medical Leave of Absence: If a leave was due to a psychological or medical condition, the student must successfully complete one academic semester (Fall or Spring) of full-time coursework in Abu Dhabi before enrolling in an NYUAD Study Away Program.
+Returning from a Leave of Absence: Students returning from a leave of absence are expected to successfully complete one academic semester (Fall or Spring) of full-time coursework in Abu Dhabi before

 Faculty should organize their courses in a manner that makes individual student progress in the class clear.
 In addition to providing each student with information on their progress in a timely manner, faculty will submit a brief midterm report to the Office of Academic Administration noting all students who are not performing satisfactorily in their class and the nature of their individual deficiencies.
 This will enable the Office of Academic Administration to identify students whose performance over multiple courses may indicate a need for additional academic support.
 Because these assessments are intended to be holistic, faculty members may factor in student attendance, participation, and general level of engagement rather than rely solely on graded material.
 Assessments are due not later than the beginning of the fourth week for 7-week courses and at the end of the eighth week for 14-week courses.
 These assessments are not part of a student’s formal academic record and do not appear on transcripts.